 Welcome to the Sisterhood of the Shrinking Pants!

-It seems like one morning, I woke up, went to get dressed, and suddenly nothing in my closet fit.
-I felt like an alien mysteriously entered my closet during the night and shrunk all my clothes.
+If you’re anything like me, you woke up one morning and suddenly nothing in your closet fit.
+Has an alien mysteriously entered your closet during the night and shrunk all your clothes?

-Regardless of what number you see on the scale, a woman’s weight through menopause is primarily determined by five factors: hormones, diet, exercise, stress, and genetics.
+Regardless of what number she sees on the scale, a woman’s weight through menopause and perimenopause is largely determined by five factors: hormones, diet, exercise, stress, and genetics.
 Though you may not be able to control all of these factors on your own, a healthy weight is certainly within reach.

 Here are five steps to help you shed those extra menopausal pounds (a.k.a. the menopot belly):

-- Do not let your hormones get the best of you.
+- Don’t let your hormones get the best of you.
 Research shows that estrogen receptors located in the hypothalamus of the brain control food intake, energy expenditure, and body fat distribution.
 When estrogen levels in the brain dip during menopause, this control panel increases hunger, slows metabolism, and encourages fat gain around the waist.
-Hormone therapy (HT) could potentially be used to keep the brain’s estrogen receptors from promoting appetite, a sluggish metabolism, and a growing waistline during menopause.
+Hormone therapy could potentially be used to keep the brain’s estrogen receptors from promoting hunger, a sluggish metabolism, and a growing waistline during menopause.
 HT may prevent abdominal fat gain, according to research from Gunma University School of Medicine in Japan.